 One outcome of this is that Cabi has a higher retention rate than most other MLMs, simply because people don’t get involved unless they really are serious about the company.
 Likewise, the company is one of the few MLMs that is actually doing well in the current market (according to my research for this article).

 The heavy restrictions that Cabi places on distributors also serve to keep distributor numbers down.
-This may mean there is less competition and more chance to make sales.
+This may mean there are less competition and more chance to make sales.

 Even with this, the potential to make money with Cabi is lower than it might seem.
 After all, you have to pay a lot of money to get started and stay active in the company.
 Imagine trying to convince someone else to spend that type of money, especially if you're not turning a large profit yourself.